 Carry trading emerged in the 80s of the XX century.
 The best thing about this trading technique is that it can generate profits for years!
 Plus, it won’t take much of your time.
 You only need to check your trading charts once a day.

 Carry traders are buying a national currency with low interest rate and invest it in the currency with a higher interest rate.

 This is the most common definition of carry trading.
 Sounds too vague?
 Let’s break it down!

-Suppose, you go to the bank and take a loan at 8% interest rate.
-Then you go to another bank and use this money to make a deposit at 12% per year.
-In this case, you can pay your interest to Bank 1 with your profits from Bank 2 and still have extra 4%.
+Suppose, you go to the bank and take a loan at an 8% interest rate.
+Then you go to another bank and use this money to deposit 12% per year.
+In this case, you can pay your interest to Bank 1 with your profits from Bank 2 and still have an extra 4%.
 This is how you get a small profit without any effort!
-This is a very low-risk scheme as the worst things that can happen is that your bank goes bankrupt (which happens not that often, especially if you choose a reliable establishment).
+This is a very low-risk scheme as the worst thing that can happen is that your bank goes bankrupt (which happens not that often, especially if you choose a reliable establishment).

 Carry trading in Forex market and stock market